spring-projects/spring-boot/spring-boot-actuator/docs/Features.md

 Jetty on the classpath), but then the API is the same.
 TODO: finish this.

-## Logging

-Spring Actuator uses SLF4J for logging, but leaves the implementation open.
-The Starter projects and the Actuator use logback logging by default because it has the richest feature set.

 ## Info Endpoint

 By default the Actuator adds an `/info` endpoint to the main server.